 Hans Neu does not go along with that assessment.
-He is an expert in
+He is an expert in hydrology at the Bedford Institute of Oceanography here and he feels hydro power may be far dirtier than most people realize.

 Instead of looking upriver for the effects of a dam, Neu looks at the ocean into which the river waters eventually spill.